How to Apply?

-- of the date the institution receives a student’s notice of withdrawal,
+- of the date New Image College receives a student’s notice of withdrawal,

-- of the date the institution provides a notice of dismissal to the student,
+- of the date New Image College provides a notice of dismissal to the student,

-- of the date that the registrar provides notice to the institution that the institution is not complying with section 1(c) or 2 of this policy, or
+- of the date that the registrar provides notice to New Image College that the institution is not complying with section 1(c) or 2 of this policy, or

 - after the first 30% of the hours of instruction if section 3 of this policy applies.

-- If an international student delivers a copy of a refusal of a study permit to the institution, sections 1(a), 1(b), 4 and 7 of this policy apply as if the copy of the refusal were a notice of withdrawal unless the international student requests an additional letter of acceptance for the same program that was the subject of the refusal of a study permit.
+- If an international student delivers a copy of a refusal of a study permit to New Image College, sections 1(a), 1(b), 4, and 8 of this policy apply as if the copy of the refusal were a notice of withdrawal, unless:

 Study and Work Permits